The Patchwork Girl of Oz: Adaptations

 Baum wrote and produced a film based on the book, titled The Patchwork Girl of Oz.
-It was made by Baum's studio The Oz Film Manufacturing Company, and was released in 1914.
+It was made by Baum's studio The Oz Film Manufacturing Company and was released in 1914.
+Baum was not able to find a woman of athleticism suitable to play the role, and therefore cast the male French acrobat Pierre Couderc.

 Baum also wrote a musical stage adaptation of the book, circa 1913, with composer Louis F. Gottschalk; however, this musical was never staged.
-Excerpts have occasionally been performed at various annual conventions of The International Wizard of Oz Club.
+Excerpts have occasionally been performed at annual conventions of The International Wizard of Oz Club.